mixicz/iot-service-com/README.md

 ### Message Queue

-Upon receiving message, service determine target devices and for each device it encode the message and place it into the queue.
+Upon receiving message, service determine target devices and for each device it place the message into the queue.
 All devices uses same queue, distinguished and filtered by subject.
+Encoding and splitting to chunks is done after getting the message from queue before sending.
+This ensures that all message parts are redelivered again in case of failure.
-Messages are placed in front as is, necesary metadata are part of the subject.
+Messages are placed in queue as cloud event, necesary metadata are part of the cloud event.

-* subject: `<base>.<device>.<data type>.<expire timestamp>`
+* subject: `<base>.<device>.<data type>[.<expire timestamp>]`

 # TODO
 * *device database* - some persistent storage (NATS KV?) or rely on device readvertising?
 (MVP might use readvertising),